benwhalley/just-enough-r/docs/summarising-data.md

 This has returned a dataframe containing the statistics we need, although in this instance the dataframe only has one row.
 What if we want the numbers for men and women separately?

-Utility functions like `describeBy` have options to do this (for example, perhaps you would specify grouping variables in a summary function).
+Utility functions like `describeBy` have options to do this (you would specify grouping variables in that).
 But there's a more general pattern at work --- we want to:

-- *Split* our data (into men and women)
+- *Split* our data (into men and women, or some other categorisation)
 - *Apply* some function to them (e.g. calculate the mean) and then
 - *Combine* it into a single table again (for more processing or analysis)

-It's helpful to think of this *split $\rightarrow$ apply $\rightarrow$ combine* pattern whenever we are processing data because it makes explicit what it is that we want to do.
+It's helpful to think of this *split $\rightarrow$ apply $\rightarrow$ combine* pattern whenever we are processing data because it *makes explicit what we want to do*.

 #### Split: breaking the data into groups {-}